 - Turn off heat and whisk in sugar, water and vanilla extract until smooth.

-- Poke warm cake with a toothpick or skewer in several places all over the cake then pour glaze over cake, allowing it to seep in.
+- Remove cake from the oven and poke warm cake with a toothpick or skewer in several places all over the cake then pour 3/4s of the sauce into the cake, allowing it to seep in.

 This looks and sounds amazing.
 I love the the thorough instructions and tips.
 The write-up also gives you a really good idea of how it will taste.
 I’m going to cook this next week.